openbroadcaster/openbroadcaster.github.io/troubleShooting.md

 ![ H Pad](/img/hpad.png ){: .hpad}

+Out of Phase

+Create a phase shifted cable on one side of input.
 If the USB XLR Adapter has been modified to swap phase on either of the inputs, confirm that pins 2 and 3 (NOT 1 and 2) have been swapped.

 ![ XLR Pins](/img/xlr.png ){: .xlr}    ![ XLR Pins](/img/pins.png ){: .pins}